VincentBailly/rfcs-1/accepted/0034-pure-mode.md

 ## Rationale

 The [import-maps](https://github.com/WICG/import-maps) standard is a very good tool to communicate the dependency graph to NodeJS.
-But because this standard is not yet implemented in NodeJS, npm needs an alternative way to solve the problems stated earlier.
+But because this standard is not yet implemented in Node.js, npm needs an alternative way to solve the problems stated earlier.

-The goal is to provide an accurate dependency graph to NodeJS while still relying on NodeJS current module resolution algorithm.
+The goal is to provide an accurate dependency graph to Node.js while still relying on Node.js current module resolution algorithm.

 We deem valuable to invest the time implementing the `pure-mode` now knowning that import-maps are coming because most of the implementation will be re-usable to implement a `import-maps-mode`.

-There are already two compeeting solutions out there which implement a `pure-mode` (pnpm and yarn).
+There are already two compeeting solutions out there which implement a `pure-mode` ([pnpm](https://pnpm.io) and [yarn](https://yarnpkg.com)).
 We decided to choose the pnpm approach for the following reasons:

-- _Works with current echosystem_, the pnpm `pure-mode` does not require any modification to NodeJS or to the various build tools.
+- _Works with current ecosystem_, the pnpm `pure-mode` does not require any modification to Node.js or to the various build tools.
-- _Battle tested_, Microsoft has successfully used pnpm to manage large monorepo for year.
+- _Battle tested_, Microsoft has successfully used pnpm to manage large monorepo for years.
-- _Recommended by NodeJS_, this approach is actually the recommended approach by [the NodeJS documentation](https://nodejs.org/api/modules.html#modules_addenda_package_manager_tips).
+- _Recommended by Node.js_, this approach is actually the recommended approach by [the NodeJS documentation](https://nodejs.org/api/modules.html#modules_addenda_package_manager_tips).

 # Implementation